Macquarts/Password-Generator.-github.io/README.md

 #### Functionality of the Password Generator:

 -  A password is randomly generated when the user is prompted to choose from a series of password criteria.
-- When the user-clicks the “generate password” button, a series of prompts for the password criteria are presented, starting with the password length range between   8-128.
-The prompt will loop until the user enters a valid number.
+- When the user-clicks the “generate password” button, a series of prompts for the password criteria are presented, starting with the password length of atleast 8 characters and have  no more than 128 characters .
-- Then the user is prompted to define if they need to use character types, lowercase, uppercase, numeric, and or special characters.
+- When prompted for a secure password, the user is promted to define if they need to use character types, lowercase, uppercase, numeric, and or special characters.
-- Each prompt is selected, (by clicking ok or cancel) , a password is generated, that matches the selected criteria.
+- Each prompt is selected, (by clicking ok or cancel), the input needs to have at least one character type that matches the selected criteria , for the password to be generated.
 - If the user does not select any criteria, the program will loop back through the prompts till a choice has been made.
 - All criteria’s can be clicked or just a few conditions can be met.
-For e.g. Only numbers of Uppercase can be used, or all criteria’s can be selected.
+For e.g. Only numbers or Uppercase can be used, or all criteria’s can be selected.
-- When all parameters have been defined, the password will appear within the password box.
+- When all parameters have been defined, the password will display within the password box.

 ##### Deployed page: